Chart Color Schemes

 Population

-Population growth drivers in Sunshine Bay are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Sunshine Bay are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the population of Sunshine Bay is estimated at around 1,535 as of November 2025.
-This reflects an increase of 96 people (6.7%) since the 2021 Census, which reported a population of 1,439 people.
-The change is inferred from the resident population of 1,525 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 67 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,154 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Sunshine Bay's growth of 6.7% since the 2021 census exceeded that of the SA3 area (2.6%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 68.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Sunshine Bay's population is estimated at around 1,515.
+This reflects an increase of 76 people since the 2021 Census, which reported a population of 1,439.
+The change was inferred from AreaSearch's resident population estimate of 1,505 following their examination of ABS's latest ERP data release (June 2024) and an additional 67 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,139 persons per square kilometer.
+Sunshine Bay's growth rate of 5.3% since the 2021 census exceeded both its SA3 area (3.4%) and SA4 region, marking it as a growth leader in the region.
+Interstate migration contributed approximately 68.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population